 Recommended: Mugging

-One of my favorite—and incredibly goofy—examples of how the ways we model our environment help us make sense of the world around us comes from Amazon.
+One of my favorite—and incredibly goofy—examples of how we instinctively “model” our environment comes from Amazon.

 A friend of mine who is very bright makes his living as a data scientist that specializes in fantasy sports.
 Recently, he said, “I’m steeped in data and modeling.
 And I looked at the studies and some of the models on SARS-CoV-2 and hydroxychloroquine [HCQ] and found some of them persuasive,” to the point that he wanted to acquire HCQ and ignore advice to wear a mask.